techAzeez/Mbl-Sales-summary/README.md

 By Azeez Adewale
 ----
 # Introduction:
 Marbel Home & kitchen wares is into the business of selling home and kitchen gadgets, delivering nationwide in Nigeria.
 The business is taking a proactive step to a sustainable and increased growth in future, it therefore, desires to make best use of the little data captured over a period of one year to make informed marketing decision.
-You can interact with the dashboard using the Main Orders data file in the repository.
+The entire analysis and dashboard was done using excel.
 **Note:**
 * For data privacy reasons i may not be able to provide the dataset here.
 * The store name is not the real name.